-"I would call the recruiter as well if I could, get the feedback on the market.
-Before making the decision to leave Australia, educate yourself on how long it will take you to get a job and if you are comfortable with will be amazed at how quickly the information will get to you.
+$\hbox{''I would call the recruiter as}\\$ well if I could, get the feedback on the market.
+Before making the decision to leave Australia, educate yourself on how long it will take you to get a job and if you are comfortable with that, start the process.'

+Farrelly also recommended dipping into easily accessible networks to get the word out that you are looking to go will be amazed at how quickly the information will get to you.
 The 'mammy network' in Ireland is one of the strongest networks in the world," he said.